The Complete Guide to Choosing the Best Incense for Meditation

 Incense was introduced to Japan by Buddhist monks in the 6th century and it was here, during the Heian period (8th- 12th centuries) that the way of incense or Koh was created – basically the art of appreciating incense.
 Using delicate, unusual scents that often related to the seasons, the nobles of the Japanese courts developed an entire culture of incense.
 They even invented a game where people competed to produce the best fragrances.

 In India, incense is often burned to signify the start of a Hindu ceremony and is strongly associated with clearing the mind and healing.
 It is hard to disassociate incense burning from a deeper connection to something beyond the physical world.
 Over the years, the use of incense found its way into everyday lives for many people seeking to enhance an environment with the peace and harmony it can bring.
-Today it still has the powerful spiritual, physical and emotional effects as it did for those living in the ancient world.
+Today when we burn incense, it evokes the powerful spiritual, physical, and emotional effects as it did for those living in the ancient world.

 Incense comes from the Latin word incendere which means to burn.
-It is simply made by combining various ingredients such as oils and resin from wood, flower petals and herbs with water.
+It is simply made by combining various ingredients such as oils and resin from wood, flower petals, and herbs or essential oils with water.
 A paste is made and the raw materials cut into sticks, cones or coils and dried.

 How to Use Incense